 Refer to Item #1 above.

-The nearest land being used for farming is located approximately 1-mile south of the subject site (within County jurisdiction).
-The proposed development would not affect farming operations.
+The nearest land being used for farming is located adjacent north of the subject site.
+The proposed development would not affect farming operations as the farm site is located on a separate parcel.

 C. Air Quality